veryacademy/django-ecommerce-project/README.md

 The Django-Ecommerce is an open-source project inititive and tutorial series.

 # Tutorials
-The tutorials, found here on YouTube take you through the steps of developing an ecommerce application with Python Django, prodominately deploying the Django templating system.
+The tutorials, found [here](https://youtube.com/veryacademy) on our YouTube channel take you through the steps of developing an ecommerce application with Python Django, prodominately deploying the Django templating system.

 What you'll learn
 We'll answer common questions like: